 Another holiday tradition dating back to Louisiana’s early Creole settlers, holiday bonfires light up the levees along the Mississippi River throughout the Christmas season.
 Some say the bonfires originated as a way to light the path to midnight mass; others claim they help Papa Noël find his way on Christmas Eve.

+You’ll find most of the bonfires in surrounding parishes (counties), usually accompanied by music, warm bowls of gumbo and fireworks.
+The city’s only official holiday bonfire, the Algiers Bonfire and Concert, takes place on December 6 at Algiers Batture.
 Accessible by the Algiers ferry, the event features music, food from local vendors and a holiday craft market, plus a 30ft sculptural bonfire created by the NOLA Burners.
-About an hour from the city, the Festival of the Bonfires in St. James Parish features carnival rides, food, entertainment, crafts, and nightly bonfires from December 10-12.
+About an hour from the city, the Festival of the Bonfires in St James Parish features carnival rides, food, entertainment, crafts, and nightly bonfires from December 12, 13 and 14.

 Explore related stories